raul23/learning-chinese/expressions.rst

    You are welcome.
 | R: Bù yòng xiè (不用谢).

-   You are welcome. (litt: no need to thank)
+   You are welcome. (lit. no need to thank)
 | R: Bú xiè (不谢). [shorter version]

-   You are welcome. (litt: no thanks)
+   You are welcome. (lit. no thanks)

 |